-In fact, take a look yourself.
+In fact, take a look at yourself.
 Image A shows the amounts of Anandamide during a normal sleep cycle in 5 different people.
-And, image B shows the amounts of Anandamide in 5 different people who were sleep deprived.
+And, image B shows the amounts of Anandamide in 5 different people who were sleep-deprived.

 SOURCE: Br J Pharmacol.
 Endocannabinoid Signalling:Has it Got Rhythm?

 CBD OIL FOR SLEEP: THE RESULTS